-Foie gras paired with wasabi, Japanese-style open kitchens, and a fierce work ethic: Joël Robuchon, hailed as “chef of the century” on his death this week, drew top-notch proposal from Japan, where 10 establishments now bear his name.
+Foie gras paired with wasabi, Japanese-style open kitchens, and a fierce work ethic: Joël Robuchon, hailed as “chef of the century” on his death this week, drew top-notch proposals from Japan, where ten establishments now bear his name.

 influenced

-The international’s maximum-starred Michelin chef evolved an immediate love for sushi, sake, and Japan itself after arriving for the primary time in 1976, his baggage bulging with “forbidden or unknown produce like shallots, tarragon, and chives,” he as soon as recalled.
-Yosuke Suga, who worked with the famously perfectionist Robuchon for 17 years, stated that he might often speak fondly of his first impressions of Japan.
+The international’s maximum-starred Michelin chef evolved an immediate love for sushi, sake, and Japan itself after arriving for the first time in 1976, his baggage bulging with “forbidden or unknown produce like shallots, tarragon, and chives” as soon as recalled.
+Yosuke Suga, who worked with the famous perfectionist Robuchon for 17 years, said he might often speak fondly of his first impressions of Japan.

 L’Atelier de Joel Robuchon

-And certainly, one of Robuchon’s most famous innovations – the idea of the “Atelier” (or “workshop“), where customers dine close to the cooks, perched on high stools at a bar counter – become additionally inspired utilizing Japan.
+And certainly, one of Robuchon’s most famous innovations – the idea of the “Atelier” (or “workshop“), where customers dine close to the cooks, perched on high stools at a bar counter – became additionally inspired by utilizing Japan.

 L’Atelier de Joel Robuchon